kevinabrown/kevinabrown.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Kevin A. Brown is the inaugural Walter Massey (Postdoctoral) Fellow at Argonne National Laboratory, a US Department of Energy national research laboratory.
+I am the inaugural Walter Massey Fellow at Argonne National Laboratory, a US Department of Energy national research laboratory.

-Kevin works in the area of network performance analysis and simulation as the PI for the project **Improving Data Movement Performance for Emerging AI and Climate Science Workloads on Future Supercomputers**, a 3-year Laboratory Directed Research Development (LDRD) Program funded project.
+I works in the area of network and I/O performance analysis as the PI for the project **Improving Data Movement Performance for Emerging AI and Climate Science Workloads on Future Supercomputers**, a 3-year Laboratory Directed Research Development (LDRD) Program funded project.

-Kevin's profile page at ANL is located [here](https://www.anl.gov/profile/kevin-a-brown).
+My profile page at Argonne is [here](https://www.anl.gov/profile/kevin-a-brown).